brianyaklin/brianyaklin.github.io/_posts/2021-09-09-ansible-playbook-execution-best-practices.md

 > Providing meaningful names to your tasks is very important.
 It helps you and anyone else using your playbook know what each task is going to do without having to read through the playbook task by task.
 It also helps everyone use the --list-tasks flag effectively

 As an example, perhaps your organization just updated its device banner standards and only wants to run those tasks.
 Although Ansible tasks and modules are intended to be idempotent (only making changes when necessary and if needed), which means you could run all tasks and only the changes that are necessary (the banner) would be executed, it could drastically extend the amount of time the playbook tasks to execute.
-This is because Ansible needs to validate if each task needs to be made, before actually implementing it.
+This is because Ansible needs to validate if each task needs to be executed, before actually implementing it.
 Instead, if you know that you only want to update the banner, you can use the -t flag to specify the **banner** tag I have associated with each of those tasks.
 But how do you know that you didn't make a mistake when creating or specifying that tag?
 By using the --list-tasks flag:

 ```bash
 byaklin@ansiblevm:~/ansible-example$ ansible-playbook test-pb.yml -t banner,save --list-tasks